Yandere Dark Elf: She Chased Me All the Way From Another World!: Characters

 A dark elf sorceress from the other world.
 After meeting Hinata when he rescued her from some humans who wanted to rape her, and fighting alongside him, she has fallen hopelessly in love with him, and after his departure following right after the Demon Lord's defeat, she uses her magical powers to follow him back to Earth.
 While generally friendly and caring, she becomes menacing in her obsession for Hinata.
-She is usually referred to as "Belle" (ベル, Beru).
+She is usually referred to as "Bell" (ベル, Beru).